mosin1223/shoping-website/README.md

 This project is open-source and available under the MIT License.

 🤝 Contact
-Created by [Your Name] — feel free to connect on LinkedIn or email
+Created by [Mohsin Ali] — feel free to connect on LinkedIn or email Email : cadetmohsan@gmail.com
+LinkedIn : www.linkedin.com/in/mohsin-ali-54a9b2319